wilsonmar/oss-perf/tableau.md

 CAUTION: None of the above formats are encrypted with any data security.

+<strong>.ttde</strong> are <a target="_blank" href="http://kb.tableau.com/articles/knowledgebase/shadow-extracts">Shadow Extract files</a>
+used for caching speed within clients and not directly referenced by users.
+Five of these files are stored within a Shadow Extract folder.

 http://onlinehelp.tableau.com/v9.2/public/online/mac/en-us/help.html#upgrading_connection.html

 0. PROTIP: You may want to create a separate folder to store all Excel data files locally in the same Excel folder.